Learning in Year 1 to Year 6

 We follow a maths mastery approach using the National Curriculum Programme of study as the basis for the teaching of Mathematics across the whole school supported by the White Rose Maths Hub curriculum resources.
 Other resources used to support learning include Numicon interactive software, Mathletics (for homework) and Times Tables Rock Stars.

-The subject lead teacher for Music at Frith Manor is Wendy Wayland who can be contacted via the school office if you have any questions.
+The subject lead teacher for Music at Frith Manor is Ruth Cohen who can be contacted via the school office if you have any questions.

 Children learn in many different ways.
 Music allows them to express themselves in a unique way, which motivates their learning and helps build their self-confidence.
 Music is a universal language.
 It helps children connect to other cultures and understand the world around them.